 Black Coffee: 10 Health Benefits & 6 Side Effects

-Next to tea, coffee is one of the most popular beverages of all.
-Worldwide, people drink nearly three billion cups of the hot beverage per day.
+Next to tea, coffee is one of the most popular drinks there is.
+Worldwide, people quaff nearly three billion cups of the hot beverage each day.

 What Black Coffee is and How Many Calories it Has

 Whether Americano, Flat White, or French Press – coffee can be prepared in many ways.

 However, the healthiest is black coffee without additional calories from sugar or milk.